tcew/MIDG2/README.md

 MIDG
 ====

-Mini Discontinuous Galerkin Maxwells Time-domain Solver Accelerated with OCCA 2.0
+Mini Discontinuous Galerkin Maxwells Time-domain Solver Accelerated with OCCA.

+Note: the OKL kernels are provided for reference purposes only and are not heavily optimized.